mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 - Once the `list.diff` is read, we no longer need it.
 And once a patch file is successfully applied, we no longer need it either, so we can remove these files.
-- In revenge, if a patch file cannot be aplied automatically, we'll reuse its content to create the corresponding GitHub issue.
+- On the contrary, if a patch file cannot be applied automatically, we'll reuse its content to create the corresponding GitHub issue.

 #### a.
 Reading files synchronously